 “Never tell people how to do things.
 Tell them what to do and they will surprise you with their ingenuity” George Patton

-[warning: this adaptively managed blog is prone to unpredictable updates throughout 2023]
+[warning: this adaptively managed blog is prone to unpredictable updates at any time, Oct 24]

 “It is better to debate a question without settling it than to settle a question without debating it”